About

 Microscopya is an educational game by Beata Science Art that helps teach about the processes and functions inside of a cell.

-Braeden was responsible for implementing Multitouch using Unity's input system, create an webpage to host the WebGL player on a Wordpress site, develop and communicate
+I was responsible for implementing a new multitouch input system using Unity's new input system, create a webpage to host the WebGL player for the game on a Wordpress site, develop and communicate

 the process to upload new builds via FTP, test and profile the game, and to find and document any bugs found.